Node1998/GRIB2JMVCONVERTER/README.md

 binary grid files, with a dark instrument-console UI and a live grid preview.
 Refined from the original Colab pipeline.

+## Try it here: https://grib2jmvconverter.onrender.com (We onnat render free tier so it takes a minute to load lmao)

 ## What changed from the notebook
 - **Per-parameter GRIB filtering.** Each product is read by its own eccodes `shortName` (`2t`, `msl`, `10u`, `10v`, `swh`, `mwp`, `mwd`, `gust`) instead